Plausibility of Capture into High-Obliquity States for Exoplanets in the M Dwarf Habitable Zone: Introduction

-It's therefore possible, via the mechanism of capture into Cassini State 2, that some M dwarf planets may have high forced obliquities and resist the 1:1 tidal locking effect for billions of years.
+It's therefore possible, via the mechanism of capture into CS2, that some M dwarf planets may have high forced obliquities and resist the 1:1 tidal locking effect for billions of years.
 These planets would still experience some version of day and night, which combined with non-zero obliquity, would result in complicated surface insolation and atmospheric circulation \citep{Dobrovolskis13, ohno2019a}.
-Typically, capture into Cassini State 2 is physically plausible only for close-in planets, where the spin and orbital precession frequencies of planets are likelier to overlap (see e.g. \citealt{Su2022a, Millholland19_obliquity}).
+Typically, capture into CS2 is physically plausible only for close-in planets, where the spin and orbital precession frequencies of planets are likelier to overlap (see e.g. \citealt{Su2022a, Millholland19_obliquity}).
 It is the proximity of the habitable zone to an M dwarf host star that makes this effect potentially relevant to temperate planets, as with other tidal effects.
 In addition to the implications for day/night rotation, the existence of seasonal cycles is also thought to enhance nutrient recycling, biospheric productivity, and biosignature detectability \citep{Barnett22, Jernigan23}.
 Small, closely-packed planets around M dwarfs are abundant in the Galaxy and the possibility of high obliquity could significantly change the conditions for habitability on close-in M dwarf planet.

 We aim here to investigate the plausibility of this effect among M dwarf planetary systems with a comparison between the likely spin and orbital precession frequencies for planets in known M dwarf multi-planetary systems.
 Due to the high degree of uncertainty for many of the planetary physical properties, we consider the problem at an order-of-magnitude scale.
-We propose to estimate the relevant frequencies, consider their commensurability, and share resulting predictions for the implied planetary obliquity and rotation rates.
+We aim here to estimate the relevant frequencies, consider their commensurability, and share resulting predictions for the implied planetary obliquity and rotation rates.
+Though our approach is simplified, we do consider some additional details in our investigation of the plausibility of CS2 for this sample of planets.
+Namely, we consider the resulting stability of the CS2 state, given that planets excited to the state may subsequently lose the high obliquity via tidal dissipation.
+We also comment upon the feasibility of two possible scenarios leading to the capture into CS2: capture during migration, and capture from a high primordial obliquity.